fleury12/DevSecOps-Project/README.md

     docker stop <containerid>
     docker rmi -f netflix
     ```
+Before getting access, make sure to add this port in the security group of this instance.
+Go to AWS CLI -> EC2 instance -> secutity -> security group -> edit inbound rules . source 0.0.0.0/0
 It will show an error cause you need API key

 **Step 4: Get the API Key:**